Peripli/specification/api.md

 This specification does not define any permission model.
 Authorization checks are Service Manager implementation specific.
 However, the Service Manager SHOULD follow these basic guidelines:

 * If a user is allowed to update or delete an entity, the user SHOULD also be allowed to fetch and list the entity and to see the status of the entity.
 * If a user is allowed to see an entity, the user SHOULD have access to *all* fields and labels of the entity.
 * The Service Manager MAY restrict write access to some fields and labels.
 There is no way for the client to find out in advance which data can be updated.

 ## Asynchronous Operations

 The Service Manager APIs for creating, updating, and deleting entities MAY work asynchronously.
 When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a URL to obtain the [operation status](#status-object).
 A Service Manager client MAY then use the Location header's value to [poll for the status](#getting-an-operation-status).
-Once the operation has finished, the client SHOULD stop polling.
+Once the operation has finished  (successfully or not), the client SHOULD stop polling.
 The Service Manager keeps and provides [operation status](#status-object) for certain period of time after the operation has finished.
 The Service Manager MAY decide to execute operations synchronously.
 In this case it responses with `200 Ok`, `201 Created`, or `204 No Content`, depending on the operation.

 ### Concurrent Mutating Requests

 Service Manager MAY NOT support concurrent mutating operations on the same resource entity.
-If a resource with type `:resource_type` and ID `:resource_id` is currently being created, updated or deleted and this operation is in progress, then other mutating operation MAY fail on the resource of type `:resource_type` and ID `:resource_id` until the one that is currently in progress finishes.
+If a resource with type `:resource_type` and ID `:resource_id` is currently being created, updated, patched, or deleted and this operation is in progress, then other mutating operation MAY fail on the resource of type `:resource_type` and ID `:resource_id` until the one that is currently in progress finishes.
 If the Service Manager receives a concurrent mutating request that it currently cannot handle due to another operation being in progress for the same resource entity, the Service Manager MUST reject the request and return HTTP status `422 Unprocessable Entity` and a meaningful [errors object](#errors).
-The client MAY retry the request after the operation has finished.
+The client MAY retry the request after the currently running operation has finished.

 ## General Resource Management